 (b) Every offense with a mandatory minimum is found in a box whose prison range contains that mandatory minimum.
 The guidelines do not change the mandatory minimums and the court has no discretion to sentence below the mandatory minimum.

 1.3 Effective Date

-The Sentencing Guidelines apply to all felony cases and are scheduled to go into effect for verdicts and pleas that are entered on and after June 14, 2004.
+The Sentencing Guidelines apply to all felony cases where verdicts and pleas are entered on and after June 14, 2004.